Adiabatic groupoids and secondary invariants in K-theory: Introduction

 \subsubsection{Acknowledgements}

+This paper is based on part of my PhD thesis.
 I am very thankful to Georges Skandalis for his enthusiastic support and for sharing enlightening ideas with me.
 I would like to thank Paolo Piazza too, for his continuous support and for interesting discussions.
+It is also a pleasure to thank the two anonymous referees who read this work extremely carefully and contribute to improve significantly the paper.